flori/betterplace_apidocs/donation_form/third_party_app_donation_form.md

 * All terms of use and privacy policy of betterplace.org apply
 * We will inform you about changes 7 days ahead via the e-mail address that you provided
 * Should we consider discontinuing this service we will inform you 3 month ahead
-* The code that you write to integrate this donation form in your flow has to be open sourced under Apache License 2.0 for everyonce benefit
+* The code that you write to integrate this donation form in your flow has to be open sourced under Apache License 2.0 for everyones benefit